Frequently Asked Questions

 What is the Digital Commonwealth?

 The Digital Commonwealth is a web portal or gateway to digital assets hosted by Massachusetts cultural institutions.
+It is also a repository where an institution's content can be hosted.
 Cultural institutions include libraries, museums, historical societies, archives, research institutions, and other repositories of our cultural heritage.
-The Digital Commonwealth is currently developing a repository service that will be available to its members as a hosting option for digital content.

 What is the difference between a repository and a portal?